Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 It descends to the Queen through Henry VII, who inherited it from his mother, Lady Margaret Beaufort.

-The beasts holds the shield with blue and white quarters of Margaret’s arms with a golden portcullis at the center, a badge used by Henry VII.
+The Yale holds the shield with blue and white quarters of Margaret’s arms and a golden portcullis at the center, a badge used by Henry VII.

-The portcullis is also part of the arms of Westminster City Council, which is home to Westminster Abbey where Queen Elizabeth II's coronation took place in 1953.
+The portcullis is part of the arms of Westminster City Council, home to Westminster Abbey, where Queen Elizabeth II's coronation was in 1953.

 2019 - The Falcon of the Plantagenets